Þorbjǫrn hornklofi

-Þórbjǫrn Hornklofi (Modern Norwegian: Torbjørn Hornklove) was a 9th-century Norwegian skald and one of the court poet of King Harald Fairhair.
+Þórbjǫrn hornklofi (Modern Norwegian: Torbjørn Hornklove; note that hornklofi is a nickname, not a surname) was a 9th-century Norwegian skald and one of the court poets of King Harald Fairhair.
 His poetry has sometimes been regarded as a contemporary source of information regarding King Harald, although it is only preserved embedded within 13th and 14th century king's sagas.

-A portion of two skaldic poems by him which are preserved are Hrafnsmál and Glymdrápa.
+The two skaldic poems by him which are preserved, both only in excerpts, are Hrafnsmál and Glymdrápa.
 The first poem, which utilizes verse form málaháttr, describes life at Harald's court, mentions that he took a Danish wife, and that he won a victory at the Battle of Hafrsfjord.
-The second is a drápa which relates a series of battles Harald won during the consolidation of his rule of Norway.
+The second is the earliest preserved drápa in regular dróttkvætt, and relates a series of battles Harald won during the consolidation of his rule of Norway.